rmaicle/dlang-guide/preliminaries/conventions.md

 {% highlight text linenos %}
 Here is an example of a generic display
-The texts are intentionally not highlighted         # or no syntax coloring
+The texts are intentionally not highlighted         # this is a comment
 {% endhighlight %}

 There is one extra thing to note here.
-Although not common, some texts displayed using the generic display format requires some little explanation within the text block.
+Although not common, some texts displayed using the generic display format may need some explanation.
-This is sometimes necessary to achieve compactness and provide a more direct and focused information to the reader regarding.
+This is sometimes necessary to achieve compactness and provide a more direct and focused information for the reader.
-To achieve this, the use of the hash (`#`) symbol to denote that the text following it are meant to be a comment or remark for the reader.
+To achieve this, the use of the hash (`#`) symbol to denote that the text following the symbol is meant to be a comment or remark.
-The comment is usually at the right hand side of the text and are aligned to be easier to distinguish and read.

 ##### Source Code Display

 Source codes are displayed in a block as shown below with syntax highlighting and sometimes with line numbers.
-Syntax highlighting helps readers to easily identify parts of the language and line numbers help when referring to concerned source code lines.
+Syntax highlighting helps the reader to easily identify parts of the language while line numbers help when referring to specific source code lines.

 Here is an example of a source code block displaying texts to the console.